Nonogram: Deeper recursion

 Some puzzles may require to go deeper with searching for the contradictions.
 This is, however, not possible simply by a pen and pencil, because of the many possibilities that must be searched.
 This method is practical for a computer to use.

 Multiple rows

 In some cases, reasoning over a set of rows may also lead to the next step of the solution even without contradictions and deeper recursion.
 However, finding such sets is usually as difficult as finding contradictions.

 Nonograms in computing

-Solving nonogram puzzles is an NP-complete problem.
-This means that there is no polynomial time algorithm that solves all nonogram puzzles unless P = NP.
+Deciding whether a nonogram puzzle has a solution is an NP-complete problem.
+This places the related problem of constructing a solution (or demonstrating that no solution exists) for a given puzzle into the category of NP-hard problems, meaning that there is no polynomial time algorithm that solves all nonogram puzzles unless P = NP.

 However, certain classes of puzzles, such as those in which each row or column has only one block of cells and all cells are connected, may be solved in polynomial time by transforming the problem into an instance of 2-satisfiability.